What is Lemtrada?

 Do not receive Lemtrada if you:

 - are allergic to alemtuzumab or to any of the inactive ingredients in Lemtrada.
-See the end of this Medication Guide for a complete list of ingredients in Lemtrada.
+See below for a complete list of ingredients in Lemtrada.

 - are infected with human immunodeficiency virus (HIV)